Reliable Carbon Block Filters Manufacturer & Supplier in China

 UV water sterilizers are filtration systems mainly used to extract microbial pollution.
 Carbon block filters hardly eliminate microbial pathogens.
 As such, they are often supplemented by UV water sterilizers, which inactivate approximately 99.99% of bacteria, viruses, and other pathogens.

-➣When Should I Replace My Carbon Block Filter?
+➣When Should I Replace My Carbon Block Water Filter?

 The life expectancy of carbon block filters primarily depends on the quality of raw materials, density, application, and humidity.
 However, most high-quality carbon block water filters necessitate replacement after 18 to 24 months of uninterrupted service.
 Filters equipped with denser carbon block layers are likely to outlast filters fitted with thin layers of the carbon block.

 In addition, humidity can really impact the lifespan of carbon block filters.
 The recommended humidity levels should be within 60% to 70%.
-To determine if your carbon block filter needs replacement, you can assess two parameters; the filter’s smell and the taste of the filtered water.
+To determine if your filters need replacement, you can assess two parameters; the filter’s smell and the taste of the filtered water.